Ephigenia/mite-cli/README.md

 By default lists today’s time-entries including id, date, project name, revenue, service and the entries note.

-When an entry is currently active and tracked it will be yellow and indicated with a little play icon.
-Also locked entries are greyed out and indicated with a lock symbol.
+When an entry is currently active and tracked it will be yellow and indicated with a little play icon "▶".
+Also locked entries are greyed out and indicated with a green checkmark "✔" symbol.

     mite list